Seven Brides for Seven Brothers: Production

 Lyricist Johnny Mercer said that the musical numbers were written at Kidd's behest, as an example "of how a songwriter sometimes has to take his cue from his collaborators."
-For example, Kidd explained to Mercer and dePaul his conception of the "Lonesome Polecat" number, the lament of the brothers for the women, and the two worked out the music and lyrics.
+For example, Kidd explained to Mercer and dePaul both his conception of the "Lonesome Polecat" number and the lament of the brothers for the women, and the two then worked out the music and lyrics.

-In his introduction to a showing on Turner Classic Movies on January 17, 2009, host Robert Osborne, as well as Jane Powell in her autobiography, The Girl Next Door, both say MGM was much less interested in Seven Brides than it was in Brigadoon which was also filming at the time, even cutting its budget and transferring the money to the Lerner and Loewe vehicle.
+In his introduction to a showing on Turner Classic Movies on January 17, 2009, host Robert Osborne, as well as Jane Powell in her autobiography, The Girl Next Door, both say MGM was much less interested in Seven Brides than it was in Brigadoon, which was also filming at the time, even cutting its budget and transferring the money to the Lerner and Loewe vehicle.

 Most of the movie was shot on the MGM sound stages.
 One exterior sequence not filmed at the studio was shot on location at Corral Creek Canyon in Sun Valley, Idaho.
 It was here that the escape following the brothers' kidnapping their future brides and the avalanche that closed the pass was filmed.

 On the 2004 DVD commentary, Stanley Donen states that the film was originally shot in two versions, one in CinemaScope and another in normal ratio, because MGM was concerned that not all theaters had the capability to screen it.
 Despite the fact that it cost more than the widescreen version to make, he says, the other version was never used.
-However, both versions are available on the 2004 DVD release.
+However, both versions are available on the 1999 LaserDisc and 2004 DVD releases.

 The dresses worn by the female cast were made from old quilts that costume designer Walter Plunkett found at the Salvation Army.

+Howard Keel wrote in his memoirs: "Donen did a good job directing Seven Brides, but the real hero and brains behind it was Jack Cummings."

+Donen later said making the film was "a nightmare because it was a terrible struggle from the beginning of the picture until the end."